 There is nothing in the world like your girlfriends.

 8. Love Nature

-When you step back and think about it – this earth is beyond amazing.
-Think about the warmth of the sunshine on you face.
+When you step back and think about it – this earth is amazing.
+Think about the warmth of the sunshine on your face.
 Or raindrops for that matter.

-Soon the crocuses will pop their little heads above the frozen ground and burst forth with white, yellow or purple blooms.
-That is one of the happiest sights for me ALL YEAR because that signals spring is back.
+Soon the crocuses will pop their little heads above the frozen ground and burst forth with white, yellow, or purple blooms.
+That is one of the happiest sights for me ALL YEAR because that signals spring is near.